Jagoinvestor

 This was just proposal.
 No one from finance ministry has confirmed yet officially that this is going to be implemented as it is.
 Also this wasthrown open to public so that they can register their responses to the code.
 Infact there are unconfirmed news that this code will be re-written again.
 Anyways with current proposal for sure housing sectore and MF companies are already lobbying hard for apposition of this code.

-15. Tirthankar Mukherjee says:
+Tirthankar Mukherjee

 Hi Manish,